"

 Score for opening of Gabriel, "Only"

-We learned that simple meters have beats that are evenly divided into two and compound meters have dotted beats that are equally divided into three.
-Sometimes, a simple meter will equally divide its beat into three and a compound meter will evenly divide its beat into two.
-When this occurs, it is called borrowed division.
+We learned that simple meters have beats that are evenly divided into two, while compound meters have dotted beats that are evenly divided into three.
+Sometimes, a simple meter will divide its beat into three equal parts, and a compound meter will divide its beat into two even parts.
+When this occurs, it is called borrowed division (Example 7.2.1).

 Example 7.2.1.
 Borrowed division

-Borrowed division can occur in simple meters or compound meters.
-When any beat is not divided into its typical division or subdivision, it is called a tuplet.
+Borrowed division can occur in simple or compound meters.
+When a beat is not divided into its usual parts, it is called a tuplet.

-When you equally divide a beat (without a dot) into three, the tuplet is called a triplet.
+When you divide a beat (without a dot) into three equal parts, the tuplet is called a triplet.
 The most important thing to remember when writing triplets is that you must include the number “3.”
 Otherwise, you are simply writing three notes.

 Remember that a triplet is a type of borrowed division.
-This means that the note value of the division stays the same.
-In simple meters, rather than the beat dividing equally into two, a triplet will use the same note value as the division but there will be three notes instead of two.
+This means the note value of the division remains the same.
+In simple meters, instead of the beat splitting evenly into two, a triplet uses the same note value as the division but features three notes instead of two (Example 7.2.2).

 Example 7.2.2.
 Triplet at the beat level